sveltia/sveltia-cms/README.md

 Sveltia CMS is the only project that doesn’t inherit the complexity, technical debt and miscellaneous bugs of Netlify CMS, which was launched back in 2016.
 We are confident that our decision to rebuild the application from scratch was the right one, as proven by the hundreds of improvements we have already made.

-While Sveltia CMS is specifically designed to replace legacy Netlify CMS instances, it also aims to serve as a substitute for the other products that are not receiving substantial updates.
+While Sveltia CMS is specifically designed to replace legacy Netlify CMS instances, it also aims to serve as a substitute for the other products.
 (Note: Static CMS compatibility will be worked on after the Sveltia CMS 1.0 release)

 ### Our goals